mkitti/dis-utilities/sync/README.md

 - Crossref: DOIs where at least one author has an affiliation containing "Janelia"
 - DataCite: DOIs where at least one author has an affiliation containing "Janeli a", and DOIs starting with 10.25378
-New DOIs are inserted, and DOIs that heve been updated (according to the record from Crossref or DataCite) after the stored update data (in the dois collection) are reprocessed.
+New DOIs are inserted, and DOIs that have been updated (according to the record from Crossref or DataCite) after the stored update date (in the dois collection) are reprocessed.
 Results of a typical run are below:

     DOIs fetched from Crossref:      1,278